I hear quite regularly from people who are worried that they could have

 Many commercial

-diets over the last ten years have been re-formulated to promote "urinary
+diets over the last ten years have been reformulated to promote "urinary

 tract health", or words to that effect.
 Essentially, these diets are